Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Discussion and Implications

 \subsection{Software Dependencies 1.0 vs. 2.0}

-Our analysis highlights a fundamental, qualitative shift between conventional software dependencies (\textit{Software Dependencies 1.0}) and the paradigm of model-centric dependencies (\textit{Software Dependencies 2.0}).
+Our analysis highlights notable differences between conventional software dependencies (\textit{Software Dependencies 1.0}) and the paradigm of model-centric dependencies (\textit{Software Dependencies 2.0}).
 Our measurements echo another recent work by ~\citet{banyongrakkul2025release}, which emphasizes that integrating PTMs into downstream applications introduces unique challenges.
 We believe these challenges arise from a shift from code-centric to model-centric artifacts, motivating our introduction of the term Software Dependencies 2.0.
 Table~\ref{tab:dependencies_2} summarizes these distinctions based on our findings.
 While Software Dependencies 1.0 are grounded in code-centric artifacts, the reuse of PTMs in ML-enabled systems introduces model-centric components whose behavior is shaped by the learned PTM, their reuse pipelines and interactions with other models.
-This evolution redefines the unit of dependency management from a simple \textit{library + version} to a more complex composite: \textit{model + provenance + reuse pipeline + interaction}.
+This evolution extends the unit of dependency management from a simple \textit{library + version} to a more complex composite: \textit{model + provenance + reuse pipeline + interaction}.